Instant Fresh Kimchi Recipe

 Tips & notes

-• Use coarse sea salt for salting the cabbage—fine salt can make it too salty and affect the texture.
+• Salt choice: Use coarse sea salt for salting the cabbage.
+Fine salt dissolves too quickly and can make the kimchi overly salty while affecting texture.

-• If you don’t have Korean green plum extract, you can substitute it with a bit of sugar or honey for a touch of sweetness.
+• Plum extract substitute: If Korean green plum extract isn’t available, a small amount of sugar or honey works well for gentle sweetness.

 Your email address will not be published.
 Required fields are marked *